 Then I have finishing to do, the fine & detailed touching up of tiny holes, covering tiny nail heads with antique brown paint.

 Yes, while a lot of prep & patience is necessary in these types of creative projects, I love the ideas that come to me, that I think about, incubate.
 The planning & design, the ‘how to’ is just one part of the process.
 Another is making it happen, making it all come together.
 Gives me so much pleasure & satisfaction.
-And, I’m not paying some tradie or handyman to come in & do it.
-Frankly & with respect, most have no idea what I want, how I want it done or why 🙂
+And, I’m not paying a tradie or handyman.
+Frankly & with respect, most have no idea what I want, how I want it done, or why 🙂

 More in (2 )